slideflow/slideflow/docs-source/source/cellseg.rst

 Depending on the size of the slide, this may take between 5-25 minutes per slide.

 Masks will be saved in the project subfolder ``masks/`` .
-As described above, these masks can be loaded in Workbench for interactive visualization via drag-and-drop.
+As described above, these masks can be loaded in Studio for interactive visualization via drag-and-drop.
 They can also be used for downstream analysis and cell extraction, as described in the next section.